-Note: Changed in version 0.6.0: If a build command is not specified in the asv.conf.json, the default assumes the build system requirements are defined in a setup.py file.
-However, the asv.conf.json template also includes as a comment the commands to build the project using a pyproject.toml file. pyproject.toml is the preferred file format to define the build system requirements of Python projects (PEP518), and this approach will be the default from asv v0.6.0 onwards.
+Note: Changed in version 0.6.0: If a build command is not specified in the asv.conf.json, the default assumes the build system requirements are defined in a setup.py file. pyproject.toml is the preferred file format to define the build system requirements of Python projects (PEP518), and this approach will be the default from asv v0.6.0 onwards.